danielang2020/ats/README.md

 - upfront architecture limits development speed.
 - mobile and desktop should have different application service to provide api. in order to test respectively.
 - market data should have fixed rate to give data to other consumer. external data source should be limited or it can push lots of data to kernel.
+- In market data hpc service, should shutdown log in production and privide realtime log in stage env.
+In trade hpc service, should shutdown log and privde the whole answer with expression/processing info to downstream.